Through the Heart of England

 So of course this led to my losing concentration and getting a bit lost which didn’t improve my mood; eventually I emerged later than planned into an altogether more groomed section of the National Forest.
-It was then a long hike into Burton on Trent, much longer than I was expecting even drawn onwards as I was by anticipation of sleeping indoors again – I hadn’t wanted to camp out in such an urban area.
+It was then a long hike into Burton on Trent, even drawn onwards as I was by anticipation of sleeping indoors again – I hadn’t wanted to camp out in such an urban area.

 Finally I got to the mighty River Trent which was doubly exciting.
 For one thing I now passed into Staffordshire and for another more important thing I found myself right outside the Burton Bridge Brewery Tap pub.
 As my phone battery was low I was compelled to enjoy several pints of their incredibly delicious and reasonably priced ale while scrounging enough electrons to tell Tony via the AirBnB app that I’d be a bit late.

 And to tell him again.
-And again, because Burton is huge; it seemed to take absolutely ages to limp across it although I was admittedly distracted by a large and wonderful Sainsburys.
+And again, because Burton is huge!
+It seemed to take ages to limp across it, although I was admittedly distracted by a large and wonderful Sainsburys.
 Finally, exhausted, I staggered up to Tony’s front door which was quite a long way out of town but, as I’d cunningly planned, directly on my route.

 Still, for now I was dry and warm and my room was clean and comfortable, albeit with the unusual distraction of a woman’s party dresses and other clothes in the open-plan wardrobes.
 I’d like to assure Tony’s girlfriend I’m not T-curious.